MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/development/use-extended-sp-oa-stored-procedure.md

 ## More information

 The .NET Framework assembly `System.Runtime.InteropServices` provides a robust environment for invoking assemblies from unmanaged code.
-However, there are several technical discordances between the internal implementations of CLR and SQL Server:
+However, there are several technical discordances between the internal implementations of CLR and SQL Server.

 ## Threading

 To increase performance, the CLR implements Thread Local Storage.

 Additionally, CLR uses only thread-based scheduling and does not support Fiber-mode scheduling.
 However, SQL Server can use Fiber-mode scheduling.
 To configure this property, run the `sp_configure` stored procedure by using the lightweight pooling option.
-For more information about this topic, review [lightweight pooling Server Configuration Option](/sql/database-engine/configure-windows/lightweight-pooling-server-configuration-option).
+For more information about this topic, see [lightweight pooling Server Configuration Option](/sql/database-engine/configure-windows/lightweight-pooling-server-configuration-option).

 ## Memory